Hearing about the shortage of workers in the long-term care industry is like listening to a broken record. We keep hearing it over and over again.

 Plus, an ATS gives you a pool of qualified candidates for future reference.
 You may have had several decent candidates for a position that you filled.
 If you need to hire for that position again, you should be able to view candidate history.
 That means you might be able to set up interviews without even re-posting the position.

-Finkel says it's important to streamline the entire process.
+Finkel says it’s important to streamline the entire process.
 This is especially crucial for millennial candidates.
-Industry insiders say that if millennials can't apply for a job within 45 seconds, they're on to the next one.
-That's why you must make the process as smooth as possible.
+If an application takes too long, many of them will move to the next posting.
+That’s why you must make the process as smooth as possible.

 Look for an ATS that streamlines the entire recruiting process, from job posting through onboarding.
 Your goal should be to provide a seamless experience to new hires.
 If they can complete required paperwork before Day 1 on the job, they can jump right in and feel a valued part of the team from the get-go.

-Learn more about SmartLinx Solutions' ATS and our integrated suite of workforce management solutions.
+Learn more about SmartLinx Solutions’ ATS and our integrated suite of workforce management solutions, or or reach out to schedule a demo today!

 About the Author